[email protected] | (845) __-____

-Once a month throughout the outdoor shooting season, the club runs an alternating series of steel or paper target matches:
+Regularly throughout the outdoor shooting season, the club runs a series of steel or paper target matches.
+Be sure to check the calendar for up to date events.

 All members and guests must sign in upon their arrival and sign out when they leave.
 The first person to arrive at the range is the safety officer for as long as he is there, or until he relinquishes the task to another member.
 He is responsible for his own safe conduct as well as the conduct for any shooters who arrive subsequently.